Synchronization of multiple rigid body systems: a survey: Attitude synchronization of multiple rigid body systems

-Motivated by the limited communication resource in the aerospace application such as nano-satellite swarms, the continuous attitude synchronization protocol is not feasible.
+Motivated by the limited communication resource in aerospace applications such as nano-satellite swarms, the continuous attitude synchronization protocol is not feasible.
 The event-triggered distributed control is widely investigated in the multi-agent systems \cite{2020_Chaos,2020_TAC_X.Li,2020_Auto_X.Li,2021_TAC_Y.Tang,2017_TCYB_Daniel,2023_TNNLS_Daniel,2022_Auto_Daniel} as well as rigid body systems \cite{2022_TAES_Event-triggered_attitude,2022_TNSE_X.Jin}.
-In \onlinecite{2020_Auto_X.Jin}, an event-triggered attitude consensus is considered in the absolute attitude measurement and the relative attitude measurement cases, respectively.
-The event-triggered attitude consensus framework in \onlinecite{2020_Auto_X.Jin} is shown in Fig. \ref{diagram4}.
+An event-triggered attitude consensus is considered in the absolute attitude measurement and the relative attitude measurement cases \cite{2020_Auto_X.Jin}, respectively.
+The event-triggered attitude consensus framework is shown in Fig. \ref{diagram4}\cite{2020_Auto_X.Jin}.

 In the first case, a gnomonic mapping is utilized to project the unit-quaternion on a hemi-sphere contained on $\mathbb{S}^{3}$ to the Euclidean plane almost globally.
 Based on the projection $\mathbf{y}_{i}=\tan\frac{\theta_{i}}{2}\mathbf{u}_{i}$, the protocol is designed as